Valkyrie531/DABYA/README.md

 To create an exe, click on File on the ribbon and select Build And Run and select a file location to save the exe.
 Open the exe to run the game.

+Alternatively the exe is located in the \GZE\ folder (GZE for Great Zoo Escape!) and should run standalone with only the GZE folder.

 ## Usage

 Uses mouse controls - only left clicks required.